A faster algorithm for the limited-capacity many-to-many point matching in one dimension: Introduction

 \section{Introduction}

-Suppose we are given two point sets $S$ and $T$, a \textit {many-to-many matching} (MM) between $S$ and $T$ assigns each point of one set to one or more points of the other set \cite{ColanDamian}.
-Eiter and Mannila \cite{Eiter} solved the MM problem using the Hungarian method in $O(n^3)$ time.
-Later, Colannino et al. \cite{ColanDamian} presented an $O(n \log {n})$-time dynamic programming solution for finding an MM between two sets on the real line.
-The matching has different applications such as computational biology \cite{Ben-Dor}, operations research \cite{Burkard}, pattern recognition \cite{Buss}, and computer vision \cite{Fatih}.
+Suppose we are given two sets $S$ and $T$, a \textit {many-to-many matching} (MM) between $S$ and $T$ assigns each element of one set to one or more elements of the other set \cite{ColanDamian}.
+The minimum-cost MM problem has been solved using the Hungarian method in $O(n^3)$ time, where $n$ is the number of elements of $S\cup T$ \cite{Eiter}.
+Later, an $O(n \log {n})$ time dynamic programming solution was presented for finding a minimum-cost MM between two sets of points on the real line \cite{ColanDamian}.
+An $O(n^2poly(\log n))$ algorithm is also given for computing a minimum-cost MM between two sets of points in the plane in \cite{Bandyapadhyay}.

+The MM has many applications in the real world, including resource allocation in a distributed network such as the internet of things (IoT) and data collection and transmission in wireless sensor networks \cite{Zhang,Liu,Pradip}.
+Also, finding a comparable control group for a set of treated units in the era of big data and matching elements from two data sets are two important examples of the applications of the MM \cite{Fredrickson,David}.

-A general case of MM problem is \textit {the limited capacity many-to-many matching problem} (LCMM), where each point has a capacity.
-Schrijver \cite{Schrijver} proved that a minimum-cost LCMM can be found in strongly polynomial time.
-A special case of the LCMM problem is the one dimensional LCMM (OLCMM) that in which both $S$ and $T$ lie on the real line.
-Rajabi-Alni and Bagheri \cite{Rajabi-Alni} proposed an $O(n^2)$ time algorithm for the minimum-cost OLCMM.
-In this paper, we give a linear time algorithm for OLCMM.
+In practice, in an MM between two sets, each element of one set can not be matched to an infinite number of elements of the other set.
+A general case of the MM is the \textit{limited capacity} MM (LCMM), where each element has a capacity, i.e., the number of elements that can be matched to each element.
+Schrijver \cite{Schrijver} proved that a minimum-cost LCMM could be found in strongly polynomial time.
+A minimum-cost LCMM can be reduced to finding a minimum-weight degree-constrained subgraph in a general graph $H=(V,E)$, and solved in $O(n^2\min(m \log n,n^2))$ time, where $n=\vert V \vert$ and $m=\vert E\vert$ due to \cite{Gabow1983}.
+A special case of the minimum-cost LCMM problem is the \textit{one-dimensional} LCMM (OLCMM) problem that in which both $S$ and $T$ lie on the real line, and the cost of each matched pair $(p,q)$ with $p\in S$ and $q\in T$ is the Euclidean distance ($l_2$ distance) between $p$ and $q$.
+In this paper, we give the first linear time algorithm for the minimum-cost OLCMM problem improving the previous best-known $O(n^2)$ time algorithm presented in \cite{Rajabi-Alni}.